Code-Institute-Submissions/bdolan55-CI_PP3_battleships/README.md

 ### Code used and adapted

 In order of appearance:
-- <a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Knowledge Mavens</a> was used to understand The Battleships Python OOP formation and how to structure the code and have adapted functions to achieve the end result.
+- <a href="https://www.youtube.com/watch?v=alJH_c9t4zw">Knowledge Mavens</a> was used to understand The Battleships Python OOP formation and how to structure the code and have I adapted functions and classes to achieve my end result.
 Inspiration was also taken in sections of the page for design of my Battleships game.
+The h=game linked is a 1 player game but I have completed a player vs Computer version.
 - <a href="https://realpython.com/python-sleep/">Real Python</a> to assist in using Time dealys within Python Code.
 - <a href="https://www.w3schools.com/python/default.asp">W3 Schools</a> was used to assist me in small programming methods I had throughout the entire Project.
 - <a href="https://www.youtube.com/watch?v=u51Zjlnui4Y">Tech with Tim</a> video was used to assist on the ability to use colorama within my python project.